Borregos Salvajes Monterrey football: Recent achievements

 Borregos Salvajes after winning the 2012 Conferencia Premier championship.

 In the 2001 season, the team, coached by the Frank González, went to the Championship without a loss.
-In the Classic, played at the Estadio Tecnológico de Monterrey, against the Tigres of the UANL they beat them with a score of 20–12.
-In the 2002 season, the Borregos Salvajes arrived again at the final game a second consecutive year with the team directed by the Coach Frank González.
+In the Classic, played at the Estadio Tecnológico de Monterrey, against the Auténticos Tigres UANL they beat by a score of 20–12.
+In the 2002 season, the Borregos Salvajes again advanced to the final game under the direction of González.
 They faced the Tigres of the UANL in another Final-Classic, in which first half was played even since they finished tied 7–7.
 Nevertheless, in the third and fourth quarters, the Rams scored touchdowns to win another championship, as the team took 22 games without a defeat and 12 years without a loss to the Tigres.

-The 2003 season was won by the Borregos Salvajes Campus Estado de México.
-Campus Monterrey won seasons 2004 (defeating Estado de México), 2005 (defeating Tigres UANL) and 2006 (Defeating the Aztecas from the UDLAP).
+Monterrey won seasons 2004 (defeating Estado de México), 2005 (defeating Tigres UANL) and 2006 (Defeating the Aztecas UDLAP).

 The 2006 season handed another of the Borregos Salvajes campus Monterrey "B" teams a win in the national Division II championship.

 In the 2010 season, the Borregos Salvajes played in another conference, the CONADEIP premier league.
 They reached the finals, where they lost to their rivals, the Aztecas UDLAP 17–10.